-- Antecedent, Behaviour, Consequence tools (ABC) are often used to try and understand behaviour: - Antecedent what happens before behaviour.
-Think about spoon theory and whether diversity wheel needs are being met. - Behaviour what happened (should include context). - Consequence what happened after the behaviour (what potentially/accidentally reinforcesthe behaviour, including the teacher's behaviours). - An Antecedent, Behaviour, Consequence tool can be really helpful in terms of evaluating consequences.
+- The Antecedent, Behaviour, Consequence Table (ABC) is often used to try and understand behaviour: - Antecedent what happens before behaviour.
+Think about spoon theory and whether the Diversity Wheel needs are being met. - Behaviour what happened (should include context). - Consequence what happened after the behaviour (what potentially/accidentally reinforces the behaviour, including the teacher's behaviours). - An Antecedent, Behaviour, Consequence Table can be really helpful in terms of evaluating consequences.
 For example, if a student gets sent out whenever they hit, they may start to hit in order to get sent out.
 The consequence is actually accidentally reinforcing or even driving the behaviour. - For autistic students, many of the setting events occur over a period of time that may or may not be observed.
-Think about spoon theory and how this relates to when your student engages in behaviour that is challenging for you or them. - Taking spoon theory into account when completing an Antecedent, Behaviour, Consequence tool can be helpful for complex behaviours. - The links to the diversity wheel and whether or not strengths are being utilised and support needs met, can also impact behaviour as well as wellbeing and mental health.
+Think about spoon theory and how this relates to when your student engages in behaviour that is challenging for you or them. - Taking spoon theory into account when completing an Antecedent, Behaviour, Consequence Table can be helpful for complex behaviours. - The links to the Diversity Wheel and whether or not strengths are being utilised and support needs met, can also impact behaviour as well as wellbeing and mental health.